mbenigni/my_site/content/authors/mattbenigni/_index.md

 - Researchers
 - Visitors
 ---
 I am a technical and strategic data science advisor within the Department of Defense.
-I specialize in building enterprise analytic teams and enabling digital transformation.

-I currently serve as the Chief Data Scientist for USSOCOM’s Global Analytics Platform.
-My interests are at the intersection of data science and national security with a focus on applied intelligence augmentation through machine learning.
+I currently serve as the Chief Data Scientist for USSOCOM’s Global Analytics Platform developing machine-intelligence workflows for national security.
+I specialize in building and employing high performing analytic teams that enable digital transformation.

 I welcome collaboration with fellow practitioners from industry, academia, law enforcement and security.
 I am neither seeking job opportunities, nor an entry point for vendor solutions into the Department of Defense.